thefinn93/signald/docs/linking-qrencode-howto.md

 # Guide to linking `signald` to an existing account using `qrencode`

 ## Requirements
-* A phone with signal and pre-existing signal account
+* A phone with Signal and pre-existing Signal account
 * `signald` installed
 * `qrencode` installed

 ## Instructions
 ### Step 1:
-Ensure that `signald` is running, **and** that `signald` has finished initalizing.
+Ensure that `signald` is running, **and** that `signald` has finished initializing.
 Look for a message similar to the following, if checking the output of `signald`:

 ```
 23:34:14.665 [main] INFO  signald - Started signald 0.7.0+git2019-03-24rf98e1fcb.44